Anatoly Slivko: Murders

 Over the course of 22 years, Slivko persuaded forty-three boys to take part in this contrived experiment.
 In thirty-six cases, following his established ritual of photography, filming and repeated masturbation, Slivko revived these boys.
 Cautioned by Slivko into silence, these individuals resumed their lives unaware of what had happened to them whilst they had been unconscious.
-However, in seven cases, Slivko's behavior became violent: once these victims were unconscious, he extensively dismembered their bodies, poured gasoline on their limbs and torso, and set the remains on fire to remind himself of the traffic accident which had sparked his arousal.
+However, in seven cases, Slivko's behaviour became violent: once these victims were unconscious, he extensively dismembered their bodies, poured gasoline on their limbs and torso, and set the remains on fire to remind himself of the traffic accident which had sparked his arousal.
 Slivko typically retained the victim's shoes as a memento, as well as the photographs and films which he developed in a home laboratory.
 In addition, Slivko meticulously recorded details of each hanging—fatal or otherwise—in his diaries.
 The shoes, pictures and films served as stimuli for Slivko's masturbatory fantasies for months or years until he needed fresher stimuli and killed again.

 On 2 June 1964, Slivko killed his first victim, a 15-year-old runaway named Nikolai Dobryshev.
 Slivko claimed this particular victim was killed unintentionally, as he had been unable to revive Dobryshev upon completion of his routine of filming, photography, and masturbation, although he later admitted in one interview with a psychiatrist that the teenager's death triggered a greater sense of arousal within him than his previous, non-fatal hangings.
 Nonetheless, the sense of shock at the death of this victim drove Slivko to dismember the boy's body and discard the remains in the Kuban river.
 He also destroyed the film and photographs he had taken of this particular victim, although he retained the boy's shoes.
 In May 1965, Slivko befriended his second victim, Aleksei Kovalenko, at his youth club.
 This victim was killed intentionally, with Slivko retaining all footage and imagery of the hanging, molestation and mutilation.
 Kovalenko was reported missing, although his parents were informed by police their child was a runaway.